TipperScout/Planet-Gen-Devlog/README.md

   V1.5.2a -- Switched planet smooth keybind from 8 to M V1.5.2b -- Mobile can now open the moon editor, by clicking the bottom right corner.
   V1.5.2c -- Added 0 to some of the sliders for better mobile support.
+  V1.5.2d -- Made cities go up to a density of 5 instead of 3.
 ~~~